 I went looking for the old article but could not find it.

-There was a lot of other information when it came to rotator cuff of the hip that has come out the last few years.
+There was a lot of other information regarding the rotator cuff that has come out in the last few years.

 What is the Rotator Cuff of the Hip?

-The rotator cuff of the hip is the hip abductor tendon which is made up of gluteus medius and gluteus minimus.
+It is the hip abductor tendon, made up of gluteus medius and gluteus minimus.

 Gluteus medius has the function of: